monoscope-tech/apitoolkit-landing/docs/features/error-tracking/index.md

 # Error Tracking

-APItoolkit allows you to find and fix errors and breaking changes affecting your users in real-time.
+monoscope allows you to find and fix errors and breaking changes affecting your users in real-time.
 With this, you can catch changes in your APIs (incoming requests) and third-party integrations (outgoing requests) with enough context to reproduce the issues and narrow down the root cause.

 ```=html
 <hr />